 More Practice Strategies

-If you like the way I approach these practice strategies, you’ll love the full course: The Piano Physician’s Clinic.
+If you like the way I approach these practice strategies, you’ll love the full course: The Piano Physician’s Clinic which you can find inside the Vibrant Music Teaching library.

 In this course there are sixty four cures just like the five I shared here.
 There are videos detailing each of the practice techniques, printables, a workbook to follow along, and, best of all, a community.

-You’re not alone in the course, you have the opportunity to ask questions and discuss the practice ideas with myself and other teachers.
+You’re not alone in the course, you have the opportunity to ask questions and discuss the practice ideas with myself and other teachers in our private Facebook community.

 Want to click back and forth through those slides as you please?
 Here’s the full slide presentation from the video.